albnnc/restyler/README.md

 Restyler — is a general purpose design system for React.
 It was designed to be simple and responsive while preserving flexibility and ease of code writing.
 Restyler is distributed via the [npm package](https://www.npmjs.com/restyler) and its code is hosted on [GitHub](https://github.com/albnnc/restyler).
 We also host [storybook](https://albnnc.github.io/restyler) that contains various component demos and documentation.

-The main idea of this library is, perhaps, not a new concept of style props, which are implemented by means of CSS-in-JS.
-However, one notable thing is that one can use whichever CSS-in-JS framework is wanted: Restyler is style-framework agnostic.

 # Installation

 Installation is easy and common: